Foreclosure Q & A

 Please note: It is imperative that you keep a file to hold all of your foreclosure documents.
 All the letters from your lender are important in your foreclosure defense.
 Every single letter, bill, delivery that you receive from your lender or your lender’s law firm or attorney is important.
 You should keep note of time, date and names from phone calls that you make or that are made to you from the lender.

 Keep this file and bring it to the meeting with the Lanigans.
-You may visit the Winter Park office at 831 W. Morse Blvd., or go to the Orlando, Florida, office located at 310 E. Pine St., Ste.
-250. You must call 407-740-7379 to make an appointment at either office.
+You may visit the office at 831 W. Morse Blvd. after making an appointment at the Lanigan and Lanigan Winter Park, Florida, office.

 Steps 1 through 5: When You Get the Foreclosure Notice